 How then did I find out that Francis Bullen had an English father?

-1996, I went to Greenock where I talked to the genealogist at the Watt Library who had done some searching for me and she told me that Francis Bullen had definitely owned The Palace Hotel but that it had been demolished in the redevelopments of the town in
+to Greenock where I talked to the genealogist at the Watt Library who had done some searching for me and she told me that Francis Bullen had definitely owned The Palace Hotel but that it had been demolished in the redevelopments of the town in the 60s and

 Registering a birth only a few months after the wedding would have been an open advertisement of ‘having to get married.’
 Some people waited a few months and only registered the baptism as this looked more respectable.